 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
-The Company's singular focus is on advancing its hydrogel therapeutic products exclusively for ophthalmology.
+The Company's singular focus is on advancing its bioresorable hydrogel-based product candidates exclusively for ophthalmology.
 All tangible assets are held in the United States.